spacebarchat/docs/docs/setup/clients/index.md

 -   "Core" features like settings, editing messages, dms, markdown rendering, etc. What do you think are basic features that you would want?
 Some of the GitHub Issues apply to this.
 -   Implementing other things like voice/video is fine too, though
--   [This](https://github.com/fosscord/fosscord-client/issues/21) is a good starting point and lists all things that are still missing from the client.
+-   [This](https://github.com/fosscord/fosscord-client/issues/21) is a good starting point and lists the core features that are still missing from the client.